 Diplomat Bill Taylor testifies Trump used Ukraine aid, White House meeting as leverage for probes

-Acting U.S. Ambassador to Ukraine Bill Taylor unequivocally testified on Tuesday that President Trump pushed Ukraine to investigate both election interference and a company linked to Joe Biden's son -- and was willing to hold up military aid and a White House meeting to get a public announcement from the country that the probes were underway.
+Acting U.S. Ambassador to Ukraine Bill Taylor testified unequivocally Tuesday that President Trump pushed Ukraine to investigate both election interference and a company linked to former Vice President Joe Biden's son -- and was willing to hold up military aid and a White House meeting to get a public announcement from the country that the probes were underway.

-In his opening remarks to House lawmakers obtained by Fox News, Taylor voiced his apparent frustration that his personal policy preference for providing strong military support to Ukraine was being undercut at points by the Trump administration.
+In his opening remarks to House lawmakers obtained by Fox News, Taylor voiced his apparent frustration that the Trump administration was undercutting his personal policy preference for providing robust aid to Ukraine.

-Among Taylor's colorful claims were that then-national security adviser John Bolton preemptively warned that a Trump phone call with Ukraine's leader would be a "disaster," and Taylor's claim that he nearly didn't take the job leading Ukraine's embassy out of concerns the U.S. wouldn't be sufficiently supportive of Ukraine.
+Among Taylor's colorful claims were that then-national security adviser John Bolton furiously warned that a Trump phone call with Ukraine's leader would be a "disaster," and that Taylor nearly didn't take the job leading Ukraine's embassy out of concerns the U.S. wouldn't be sufficiently helpful to Ukraine.

-Taylor also described the existence of an "irregular" communications channel with Ukraine led by Trump attorney Rudy Giuliani, and a "weird combination of encouraging, confusing, and ultimately alarming circumstances" once he arrived Kiev.
-The statement confirms previous reporting of Taylor's remarks by Fox News.
+Republicans, however, have countered that military aid to Ukraine was released in September, and that there has been no evidence Ukrainians were aware that the aid was being withheld as part of any implicit quid pro quo.
+Ukrainian officials have denied that there was any undue pressure from the White House.

 READ TAYLOR'S FULL OPENING STATEMENT

+But Taylor went on to describe the existence of an "irregular" communications channel with Ukraine led by Trump attorney Rudy Giuliani, and a "weird combination of encouraging, confusing, and ultimately alarming circumstances" once he arrived in Kiev.
+The statement confirmed previous reporting of Taylor's remarks by Fox News.

-"During this same phone call I had with [National Security Council aide Tim] Morrison, he went on to describe a conversation [U.S. E.U.]
+"During this same phone call I had with [National Security Council aide Tim] Morrison, he went on to describe a conversation [United States E.U.]
 Ambassador [Gordon] Sondland had with Mr. Yermak at Warsaw," Taylor testified, referring to a July 28 conversation.
 "Ambassador Sondland told [top Ukraine aide Andriy] Yermak that security assistance money would not come until President [Volodymyr] Zelenskyy committed to pursue the Burisma investigation."

-Burisma Holdings is the Ukrainian natural gas company where Joe Biden’s son Hunter Biden was employed in a lucrative role despite no relevant expertise.
+Burisma Holdings is the Ukrainian natural gas company where Biden’s son Hunter was employed in a lucrative role despite no relevant expertise.

 Taylor continued: "I was alarmed by what Mr. Morrison told me about the Sondland-Yermak conversation.
 This was the first time I had heard that the security assistance not just the White House meeting — was conditioned on the investigations."